ilmax/site/content/posts/import-many-terraform/index.md

 Hence we decided to move to terraform since it can address all the points above and, according to GitHub octoverse 2022, HCL was the fastest growing language in 2022 (more info [here](https://octoverse.github.com/2022/top-programming-languages))

-# The challenges
+## The import challenge

-If you start on a greenfield project everything is quite easy, but as you may know if a resource has been created outside terraform, it needs to be imported in order to be managed with terraform in the future.
+If you start on a greenfield project everything is quite easy but, as you may know, if a resource has been created outside terraform, it needs to be imported to be managed with terraform in the future.
 Importing resources is not difficult, on the provider documentation site, at the bottom of the page of every resource, you can find the command to execute to import a given resource.

 My problem was that I had hundreds of them, around 160 global resources, multiplied by all the various environments + between 5-10 resource service dependent multiplied by the number of services ~50 multiplied by the number of environments.